josephgarnier/cmake-modules-collection/README.md

 A module is a text file with the `.cmake` extension that provides a [CMake command](https://cmake.org/cmake/help/latest/manual/cmake-commands.7.html) for performing various types of data manipulation within a build project.

-There are two types of modules, distinguished by a prefix in the filename:
+This collection provides two types of modules, distinguished by a prefix in the filename:

 - The ***Function*-type** module, prefixed with `Func`, provide a single public function responsible for dispatching multiple operations, internally using private macros.
 Only one public command is exposed per module.
 - The ***Bundle*-type** module, prefixed with `Bundle`, contains a set of functions and macros designed to operate on a common object, in a way that reflects object-oriented programming.
 Each function defines a separate command, and a module may include multiple commands.